januszgrze/bitcoinrollups/website/websitecopy/bitvm.md

 ## BitVM

-BitVM is an offchain virtual machine that would give Bitcoin a lot of promising new features.
-In the context of rollups and sidechains, it could enable more trust-minimized bridging.
-This would enable Layer 2 protocols to reduce users' trust assumptions when they move BTC onto their L2.

-Teams are also exploring how BitVM can be used to optimistically verify state updates provided by rollups.
+BitVM is an offchain virtual machine that could completely change the landscape for teams building Layer 2s on Bitcoin.
+They're already exploring how BitVM can be used to optimistically verify state updates provided by rollups.
 And, there have even been discussions on BitVM [bringing a ZK-Verifier to Bitcoin](https://x.com/stskeeps/status/1722339542630306284?s=20).

 The best part?
 This can all be enabled without a softfork (although a softfork might [help](https://twitter.com/robin_linus/status/1737097335719575831) 😄).

-Let's dive into the resources.
+Below we cover what BitVM is, and how it can impact rollups being built on Bitcoin.
+We also provide a list of materials where you can learn more.

 Want to jump straight to the resources?
 Go [here]([htpps://bitcoinrollups.io/bitvm-resources).